 "Learn how to ask for help.
 You have to have people to keep you accountable and keep you strong," says another.

-"Don't be afraid to pray in the operating room or pray with your patient," advises a third.
+"Don't be afraid to pray in the operating room or pray with your patient," acknowledges a third.
 "And accept change, accept diversity."

 "We are re-energized," says Landry.
 "We reached about 500 students (during the) last tour, and we're shooting for 600 this time."

 "No one gets into medical school on their own," he explains.
 "It takes a team of mentors and supporters.
 I had that, and I'm trying to supply that support network to students so they know their goal is achievable."